Here are seven inside sales tips that can immediately improve everything you are doing.

 6. Structure for what to do with voicemail boxes

-If you are not having to deal with gatekeepers when phone prospecting, you might find yourself running into nothing but voicemail box after voicemail box.
+If you do not have to deal with gatekeepers when phone prospecting, you might find yourself running into nothing but voicemail box after voicemail box.
 It can sometimes feel like prospects never answer the phone.

 While it might be true that it can be difficult to get prospects to answer the phone, this does not mean that we should not call.
-But one thing you should do is keep in mind these inside sales tips and have a plan for what to do when you reach a prospect’s voicemail box.
+However, one thing you should do is keep these inside sales tips in mind and have a plan for what to do when you reach a prospect’s voicemail box.

 Many salespeople will operate with the question of whether to leave a message or hang up without leaving a message.
 The voicemail box is one way that you have to communicate with the prospect.
 It is not the best channel for communicating but it is one.

-At certain points in your prospecting, leave voicemail messages for the prospect and use that brief time to educate the prospect on why they should talk with you.
+At specific points in your prospecting, leave voicemail messages for the prospect and use that brief time to educate the prospect on why they should talk with you.

 7. Have some sort of call cadence